As anything and everything on the internet and digital platforms goes micro, so do the surveys.

 This is helpful, because some users may have a certain problem with a specific feature, but they may not want to contact you for a tiny problem.
-Asking them about this very specific feature may give them the chance to speak up and thus you can avoid possibilities of churn bit by bit.
+Asking them about this very specific feature may give them the chance to speak up, and thus you can avoid the possibility of churn bit by bit.

 Every little effort counts!

-If we remember the statistics real quick, only 28 out of 100 surveys are viewed by the user.
+If we remember the statistics real quickly, only 28 out of 100 surveys are viewed by the user.